ramzibou0735/aerial-autonomy-stack/docs/AVIONICS.md

 ## Configure ArduPilot's MAVLink bridge

+> [!NOTE]
+> Skip this step if you are using PX4

-This can be done either over ethernet or using the Pixhawk 6X's TELEM2 serial port
+MAVLink can be connected either over ethernet or using the Pixhawk 6X's TELEM2 serial port

 - [Holybro documentation](https://docs.holybro.com/autopilot/pixhawk-baseboards/pixhawk-jetson-baseboard/mavlink-bridge)
 - [ArduPilot documentation](https://ardupilot.org/copter/docs/common-serial-options.html)